-While I didn’t hit my Goodreads goal of 150 stories for the year, I’m still excited to look over all the great books I did read and see what I learned from them.
-Here’s my list for 2018.
+I was lucky enough to enjoy some wonderful books, and while I didn’t hit my Goodreads goal of 150 stories for the year, I’m still excited to look over all the great books I did read and see what I learned from them.
+Here’s my list for 2019.

 When I write strong female characters, I think of it more with the emphasis on strong character, creating heroines and female main characters that are strongly written, fleshed out and three dimensional.
 The character isn’t strong, necessarily, because of her physical abilities or emotional capacity.
 She is strong because the characterization is strong and complete.

 There was never a time in my life I wasn’t making up mad tales and then eventually putting them to paper, where my love for the idea turned into a love for the words themselves and then the craft and then combination of all three.
 What would I be if I wasn’t a writer?
 I have no idea.

 Over the course of my evolving love for the romance genre, and my need to read more to write more, I have discovered many genres that I would never have known I loved, had it not been by chance or happy accident.
 Here are just a few:

 I have learned languages, found lovers and love, failed and succeeded more times than I can count.
 And through all of that, through the ups and downs, the adventures, experiences, fears and joys, I have always, always been a writer.

 I'm lucky enough that I get to share a new story from Catherine and Eleanor, two writers that brilliantly embody British love stories, both in modern and historical times.
 Here's what they have to say about their latest release, the Captain and the Theatrical.

 When I tell people I write romance novels, I get myriad responses.
 By far, the ones I find most offensive are those people who ask, Do you ever want to write real books?
 Yeah.
 I do want to write real books.
 That’s why I write romance novels.